Saturday, August 20, 2016

 9. Notes on bread: Thick bread, yeast bread

-10. Fried Chicken with mashed potatoes, salad rolls a cracker pie MEAL
+10. Fried Chicken with mashed potatoes, salad, rolls, and a cracker pie MEAL

 11. Sunset Salad - jello salad